 But, if you started out your collection with iPhoto, you can move to Aperture at any time you feel you are ready to learn the more advanced capabilities that it offers without losing any of your edits — these crops, color corrections, dust removal, healing “touch-ups” etc. All of these edits are stored in a database (inside a separate folder of your photo library file) that both of the Apple applications can read and write.
 This is one of those tremendous advantages of staying in the Apple ecosystem that I mentioned before.

 Something else you should know.
 If you start out with iPhoto and all of your photos are being “managed” — the default manner in which your photos are being protected inside of your library file — if you ever want some or even all of your photos to now be stored outside of your library file as “referenced” files, you can’t with iPhoto.
 Whichever method they are imported in is the way they stay if you are using just iPhoto.

 However, if you open the same photo library file in Aperture, with just a few clicks, you can convert one or more photos in either direction — managed or referenced.
 It’s amazing, and it can be had for just $79!

-For example, if you wanted to convert your entire “managed” collection of photos to being “referenced,” all you have to do is load your library file up in Aperture, and then select all of your events (in Aperture your events are called projects), and then you tell Aperture you want to “relocate” them to a location on one of your hard drives.
-Then Aperture goes to work moving your master image files out of the (protective) library file to a folder structure of your choosing.
-And this change is recognized by both programs.
-So later if you load your library back into iPhoto, your photos will now be referenced there as well.
+For example, if you wanted to convert your entire “managed” collection of photos to being “referenced,” all you have to do is load your library file up in Aperture and then select all of your events (in Aperture, your events are called projects), and then you tell Aperture you want to “relocate” them to a location on one of your hard drives.
+Then, Aperture goes to work moving your master image files out of the (protective) library file to a folder structure of your choosing.
+This change is recognized by both programs.
+So, if you load your library back into iPhoto later, your photos will now be referenced there as well.